 Consultees and commentators identified

-NICE works with the DH to develop a scope.
+NICE works with the DHSC to develop a scope.
 The scope defines the disease, the patients and the technology covered by the evaluation and the questions it aims to answer.
 Consultees and commentators are requested to comment on the draft scope.

 Evaluation topics referred